Search

 Complexity Analysis

-Time Complexity The time complexity of this solution is O(N + M), where N is the length of the prefix and M is the number of characters in the words that have the given prefix.
+Time Complexity: O(N + M) where N is the length of the prefix and M is the number of characters in the words that have the given prefix.
 We search for the prefix in the trie in O(N) time and perform a depth-first search to find all words in O(M) time.

-The space complexity is be dominated by the output list because they store all words that match the given prefix, while the call stack space is only proportional to the length of the longest word that matches the prefix.
+Space Complexity: O(M) where M is the number of characters in matching words.
+The space complexity is dominated by the output list that stores all words matching the given prefix, while the call stack space is only proportional to the length of the longest matching word.

 If N is the length of the prefix and M is the number of characters in the words that match the prefix, the space complexity is O(x * N + M) for the output list, where x is the number of words that match the prefix.